Maine Snowmobile Trails

 Grooming, it’s the single most important thing in snowmobiling – the element that defines how good your day is.
 That’s why we put so much effort into our trail grooming.
 Northern Outdoors has invested nearly a quarter million dollars in the purchase of two state-of-the-art Tucker Terra trail groomers.

 These machines feature the latest in trail grooming technology and are based on site, ensuring the trails leading from The Forks Resort Center are always in top shape.
 Our groomers are part of The Forks area fleet of five turbodiesel groomers that hit the trails regularly to provide riders with some of the smoothest riding anywhere.
 Give the grooming crew a “thumbs up” when you see them on the trails.

-Maine Snowmobile The Forks Park n Ride Day Riders looking to explore The Forks Area Snowmobile Trail System – ITS 86, 87 and 89 are welcome to use the Free Park ‘N Ride Lot 1/4 mile south of Northern Outdoors on Route 201.
+The Forks, Maine Snowmobile Park n Ride lot for day riders looking to explore The Forks Area Snowmobile Trail System – ITS 86, 87 and 89 – are welcome to use the Free Park ‘N Ride Lot 1/4 mile south of Northern Outdoors on Route 201.